Halleyscomet0855/ISCS30.23-Project-Group-6-Application/README.md

 This is the application to be used for ISCS 30.23.
 It is a Django app that uses MySQL as its database.
 Owing to this, the steps taken to deploy to kubernetes can be found below.

-# Containers

-Docker was used in order to containerize the application: the first step in deploying to kubernetes.
-A Dockerfile is created, which tells docker how the container should be created imperatively, from dependencies to which port to expose (For this application, the port is 8080).
-The docker container is then pushed to Dockerhub, which kubernetes uses in order to create its pods.

-Note that owing to Kubernetes Architecture, Django must be configured to accept MySQL.
-One can turn to relevant documentation, however, the important note is that an IP address is necessary for Django to make use of a MySQL server.
-As such, another pod to be deployed should be a MySQL container, which can be pulled from Dockerhub as well.

-In addition, the main docker container was built on a linux device.
-This matters because Docker images can only run in the operating system that they were built on.
-Windows and MacOS users must build their own docker containers in order to meaningfully test any changes they may have.

-# Kubernetes

-For this project, the group relies on Google Cloud to host the Kubenetes Architecture.
-Kubernetes, at its core, is a way to create scalable "servers" on the internet.
-Its main strengths lie in its declarative nature, wherein one can write exactly how a pod should be deployed, known as a manifest.

-For this project, all manifests are held in the 'kubernetes-manifests/' folder.

 # Dependencies

 The following must be installed to deploy this app: